-Background: Ordinarily, the first step in determining the combined offense level in a case involving multiple counts is to identify those counts that are sufficiently related to be placed in the same Group of Closely Related Counts ("Group".)
+Background: Ordinarily, the first step in determining the combined offense level in a case involving multiple counts is to identify those counts that are sufficiently related to be placed in the same Group of Closely Related Counts ("Group").
 This section specifies four situations in which counts are to be grouped together.
 Although it appears last for conceptual reasons, subsection (d) probably will be used most frequently.

 A primary consideration in this section is whether the offenses involve different victims.
 For example, a defendant may stab three prison guards in a single escape attempt.
 Some would argue that all counts arising out of a single transaction or occurrence should be grouped together even when there are distinct victims.
 Although such a proposal was considered, it was rejected because it probably would require departure in many cases in order to capture adequately the criminal behavior.
 Cases involving injury to distinct victims are sufficiently comparable, whether or not the injuries are inflicted in distinct transactions, so that each such count should be treated separately rather than grouped together.
-In general, counts are grouped together only when they involve both the same victim (or societal harm in "victimless" offenses) and the same or contemporaneous transactions, except as provided in §3D1.2(c) or (d).
+Counts involving different victims (or societal harms in the case of "victimless" crimes) are grouped together only as provided in subsection (c) or (d).